-Twelve questions to help parents determine if their child’s PE program helps students attain the knowledge, skills, and attitudes necessary for leading active, healthy lives.
-Other parent resources are available from SHAPE America.
+Twelve questions to help parents determine if their child’s PE program helps students attain the knowledge, skills and attitudes necessary for leading active, healthy lives.

 Designed to educate, empower and engage parents and caregivers in becoming change agents for healthier schools and support them in reinforcing healthy habits at home.
 Parents can learn how to get involved and make a difference in school health, engage school leaders and decision makers, explore a variety of school health topics, connect with other parents in a community forum, get tips for being healthy at home and much more.